Welcome to Fish-Full Colorado: A Guide to Fly Fishing in Colorado

 Fly Fishing Close to Denver

 Colorado fly fishing isn't limited to locations like Lake George, Crested Butte, or Glenwood—you don't have to drive hours to find excellent fly fishing.
 Colorado offers memorable and productive fly fishing within an hour and a half of Denver, if not closer.
-Notably, the South Platte, running from Waterton Canyon through Downtown Denver offers a unique multi-species, urban fly fishing experience, which has been improved immensely through habitat improvement initiatives.
+Notably, the South Platte, running from Waterton Canyon through Downtown Denver Confluence Park (Denver South Platte) offers a unique multi-species, urban fly fishing experience, which has been improved immensely through habitat improvement initiatives.
+They're great fishing opportunities for kids, novices, or experienced anglers, alike.

 Hot Tip: CDW Fishing Atlas and Match the Hatch App

 The Colorado Division of Wildlife has developed two smartphone applications to help anglers take advantage of all that Colorado fishing has to offer.
 Looking for a place to go fishing in Colorado?
-The Colorado Fishing Atlas is jam-packed with detailed maps of fishing locations.
+The Colorado Fishing Atlas is jam-packed with detailed maps of fishing locations both in and outside of Colorado parks.
 Each link provides lists of fish present in the area and particular rules and restrictions to follow.
 The Match the Hatch app provides fly anglers with accurate hatch information to help plan your trip.
 The best part is that each of the applications is FREE!

-Additionally, there are numerous smaller rivers within a short drive of the metro area that offers anglers a couple of hours of fishing for a weekend or lunchtime getaway.
+Additionally, there are numerous smaller rivers and ponds within a short drive of the metro area that offers anglers a couple of hours of fishing for a weekend or lunchtime getaway.
 Small rivers like Clear Creek, starting near the town of Golden or Bear Creek near the famed outdoor concert venue, Red Rocks Amphitheatre, hold numerous, albeit smaller, wild rainbows and browns that aren't shy about taking a variety of dry flies or subsurface nymphs.
 Clear Creek is popular for whitewater rafting, but most fishing is by foot.
 Near Evergreen and Morrison, Bear Creek is a small body of water and often gets too warm during the summer to successfully fish.
-Anglers should give the fish a break when the water temperature rises over 67°F.
+Anglers should give the fish a break when the water temperature rises over 67°F. The city of Boulder offers a variety of fish species, from wild trout in the tailwater below the Gross Reservoir dam to bluegill in local ponds.

-These destinations and other spots like Waterton Canyon and Deckers along the South Platte all offer weekend warriors plenty of fly fishing fun within a two-hour drive of the Mile High City.
+These destinations and other spots like Waterton Canyon and the town of Deckers along the South Platte all offer weekend warriors plenty of fly fishing fun within a two-hour drive of the Mile High City.

 Colorado is home to world-class fly fishing of almost any persuasion.
 The state's promise of trout-filled fishing opportunities is but one of the fantastic experiences on offer.
-From skiing to golf to our diverse cultural activities, the Colorado Lifestyle is hard to beat, especially if you're the type that loves casting an elk hair to a pod of rainbows in the sunshine practically all of the time.
+From skiing to golf to our diverse cultural activities, the Colorado Lifestyle is hard to beat, especially if you're the type that loves waving a fly rod to a pod of rainbows in the sunshine practically all of the time.

-If you have any questions on finding the right gear for your next fly fishing adventure in Colorado, please feel free to reach out to me or one of my fellow Fly Fishing experts here on Curated for free advice and recommendations.
+If you have any questions about finding the right gear for your next fly fishing adventure in Colorado, please feel free to reach out to me or one of my fellow Fly Fishing Experts here on Curated for free advice and recommendations.